 In the sitting room think deep powder pink sofas and driftwood coffee tables, brightly patterned cushions and throws and a hidden flat screen HD LED television.
 Nespresso coffee or a tea pigs’ tea completes a relaxed afternoon on the deep pink sofas enjoying the board games the cottage is well stocked with.
 Daily housekeeping is included (if required) and guests can choose to add on extra staff such as a private chef.
 All rooms feature underfloor heating and dimmable lights.
 Outside, enjoy BBQs on the private terrace, explore the estate on Pashley bicycles or hold your own tournament on the nearby tennis court open year round.
-Try your hand at paddle boarding or rowing on the serpentine lake, learn more about the nature that calls Wilderness Reserve home with our estate ecologist or practice your shot with world-class clay instructors.
-Wilderness Reserve is nestled in 5,000 acres across three river valleys in the county boasting some of the cleanest air in England, yet just a short drive from Suffolk’s celebrated heritage coast.
+Try your hand at paddle boarding or rowing on the serpentine lake, learn more about the nature that calls Wilderness home with our estate ecologist or practice your shot with world-class clay instructors.
+Wilderness is nestled in 5,000 acres across three river valleys in the county boasting some of the cleanest air in England, yet just a short drive from Suffolk’s celebrated heritage coast.
 Here, discover one of England’s finest piers at Southwold, enjoy famous fish & chips in Aldeburgh or make your own gin at the Adnams Brewery.
 For the adventurous, take to the waves in a rib from Southwold with Coastal Challenger, or visit Go Ape, Suffolk’s biggest tree top adventure.

 Sleeps up to 6 guests in 3 bedrooms (12 including the bunk room - 6 children in the bunk room)

 4 en suite bathrooms

-Wi-Fi access, Bunk room for 6, Underfloor heating, Noble Isle products, Soft bath & pool towels, Use of Pashley bikes, Use of tennis equipment, Hairdryers, Wireless speaker, Smart TV (SKY), Magazines & board games, BBQ (requires coals), Iron / ironing board, Logs for fireplaces
+Wi-Fi access, Bunk room for 6, Underfloor heating, Complimentary toiletries, Soft bath & pool towels, Use of Pashley bikes, Use of tennis equipment, Hairdryers, Wireless speaker, Smart TV (SKY), Magazines & board games, BBQ (requires coals), Iron & ironing board, Muck Boot wellies, Logs for fireplaces